daqi/chatapp/README.md

 &nbsp;

 Deploy a Realtime App in Seconds Using [Serverless Components](https://github.com/serverless/components).
-Just provide your frontend code, powered by the (webiste component)[https://github.com/serverless-components/Website], and your backend code, powered by the (socket component)[https://github.com/serverless-components/Socket].
+Just provide your frontend code (powered by the [webiste component](https://github.com/serverless-components/Website)), and your backend code (powered by the [socket component](https://github.com/serverless-components/Socket)).

 &nbsp;